WyattMorrison/Bicycle-Case-Study/README.md

 **Reliability:** The data is very reliable with over 5 million records.
 That is enough to dampen the effects that outliers may have within  the analysis.

 **Comprehensiveness:** The data provides comprehensible attributes to perfrom a thorough analysis.
-Some of the attttributes observed        include: rider id, bike type, member type, start time, end time, start location, and end location.
+Some of the atttributes observed include: rider id, bike type, member type, start time, end time, start location, and end location.